jannispaul/mmm/src/pages/recipes/kartoffelbrei.md

 tags:
 ---

 Put peeled potatoes and peeled garlic into large pot of water.
-Bring to boil and cook until very tender., Drain and mash potatoes in pot or bowl.
+Bring to boil and cook until very tender.
+Drain and mash potatoes in pot or bowl.
 Add butter, heavy cream, and salt to taste.